 When ski season is about to start, that’s your cue to apply glide wax.
 Throughout winter, you should also wax whenever your bases start to feel a little dry or look kind of chalky.
 Before you store your skis at the end of the season, give them a final wax prior to stashing them in your storage, garage or under your bed.

 It’s a good idea to wax brand new skis before you take them out for their first rip.
 While it’s true that most skis come waxed from the manufacturer, it may have been a while between that factory tune and when you took them home.
-If you buy backcountry or downhill skis from MEC, 3 free ski waxes are included.

 What you need to wax your skis or board